Miloud-ux/Miloud-ux/README.md

     (__(__)___(__)__)

 ## about
-I'm Miloud, im interested in low-level programming, full stack dev and machine learning.
+I'm Miloud, im interested in low-level programming, DSA, OS and full stack dev.